 The following gifts from foreign governments are authorized under the Foreign Gifts and Decorations Act (5 U.S.C. § 7342):

-In certain circumstances, particularly if refusal of a gift would cause embarrassment either to the United States or the foreign government offering the gift, the gift may be accepted on behalf of the Department.
+If the value of a gift exceeds minimal value and where refusal of a gift would cause embarrassment either to the United States or the foreign government offering the gift, the gift may be accepted on behalf of the Department.
 Employees should consult with the Departmental Ethics Office or an ethics counselor from their office or bureau regarding such gifts.

-There is a personal relationship between you and the other employee that would justify the gift and there is no subordinate-official superior relationship.
+- There is a personal relationship between you and the other employee that would justify the gift and there is no subordinate-official superior relationship.

-The gift is a personal hospitality gift provided at a residence, which is of a type and value you customarily provide to personal friends.
+- A personal hospitality gift provided at a residence, which is of a type and value you customarily provide to personal friends.

-There is a special and infrequently occurring occasion of personal significance, such as marriage, illness, the birth or adoption of a child or an occasion that terminates a subordinate-official superior relationship, such as retirement, resignation, or transfer.
+- There is a special and infrequently occurring occasion of personal significance, such as marriage, illness, the birth or adoption of a child or an occasion that terminates a subordinate-official superior relationship, such as retirement, resignation, or transfer.
 On such occasions, an employee may give a suitable and appropriate gift, and may request donations of nominal amounts within the office for contributions toward the gift.
 Donations must be entirely voluntary.
 Employees must be free to contribute a suggested amount, a lesser amount, or nothing at all.

 Example: An employee traves at least one a month as part of her official tudies and brings her supervisor an inexpensive souvenir (valued at $10 or less) from each of these trips.
 She may not give these gifts and her oss may not accept the gifts.
 A gift valued at $10 or less is permitted on an occasional bases.
 This is much too frequent to be considered occasional.